FAQ

 When I touch a heat mat, it feels warm.

 Heat mats are made of plastic, which is a very poor thermal conductor with low heat capacity.
 The spot you're touching warms up to body temperature quickly and stays there.
 Metals are generally good thermal conductors (aluminum is second only to copper) with fairly high heat capacity.
 The heat your finger adds is rapidly redistributed throughout the metal object, leaving the spot you are touching cold until the whole object is warm.
-The aluminum is literally pulling warmth from your skin.
+The aluminum is literally pulling warmth from your skin as seen here:

 I don't see a switch or dial, how do I change the temperature setting?